lmfit/asteval/doc/basics.rst

 exceptions
 ===============

-asteval monitors and caches exceptions in the evaluated code.
+Asteval monitors and caches exceptions in the evaluated code.
 Brief error messages are printed (with Python's print statement or function, and so using standard output by default), and the full set of exceptions is kept in the :attr:`error` attribute of the :class:`Interpreter` instance.
 This